pace-neutrons/Horace/documentation/user_docs/docs/introduction/Download_and_setup.rst

 -  Plenty of free disk space in order to cope with the combined data files (> 30GB)

--  16GB RAM (at the very least).
-It should run on a machine with 4 or 8Gb memory, but this mode has not been tested for a long time.
-It may be very inconvenient to process average experimental results on such a machine.
+-  16GB RAM or more.
+Horace will run on a machine with 4 or 8Gb memory, but may be quite slow and may not be able to process newer larger datasets.

 -  Preferably a recent version of Matlab.
-   Horace is not tested on releases of Matlab older than R2018b, although we make efforts for it to be compatible with the last 5 years of releases.
+   Horace is not tested on releases of Matlab older than R2018b.
-   If you are forced to use an earlier release and run into a problem, please open a ticket on
-   `GitHub <https://github.com/pace-neutrons/Horace/issues>`__
-   or write e-mail to `Horace support team <mailto:HoraceHelp@stfc.ac.uk>`__ and we will try to help you.
+   However, if you require Horace to run on older versions of Matlab, and encounter problems, please open a ticket on `GitHub <https://github.com/pace-neutrons/Horace/issues>`__ or write e-mail to `Horace support team <mailto:HoraceHelp@stfc.ac.uk>`__ and we will try to help you.